¢ $

 The issues of the following Suffolk general-history magazines aren't usually individually indexed (although they still carry PROPERTY-OF labels marked with their Ref-ID), but we still consider it our duty to preserve copies of these County publications when we come by them, as an archive resource for the future.
 However, we HAVE identified and indexed many articles that we DO consider relevant, because they're of particular eastern Suffolk and/or family-history interest — each article's Ref-ID matches the magazine's issue that it appears in, and its page number is shown in the indexed Title, so that you can find it easily.
 Although we have (sometimes extensive) copies of our own, you'll see from the following that the respective Suffolk publishers can offer you much more too.
 For our part, we hold —

 — a very few copies of the annual "Proceedings of the Suffolk Institute of Archaeology and History" (with Ref-ID "PSIAHyyyy"), which are stored in the right-hand side of the cupboard with sliding doors, as they're book-like — so their Media is "book R", rather than a "mag" variant.
-However, a huge archive (dating back to 1853!) is publicly available at http://www.suffolkinstitute.org.uk/proceedings-of-the-suffolk-institute-for-archaeology-history-online (or follow the magnifying-glass link on our main «Index» page), for a voluntary donation.
+However, a huge archive (dating back to 1853!) is publicly available at https://www.suffolkinstitute.org.uk/publications/proceedings (or follow the menu link on our main «Index» page), for a voluntary donation.
 Not only do we index interesting articles, but each issue that we hold is indexed separately too (even if happens to contain no suitable articles).

 — a very few, recent copies of Aldeburgh and District Local History Society's annual "The Chronicle" (Ref-ID of "CHRONIC" with two-digit issue number "ii").
 Their Media is "mag A5 M", meaning that they're filed on the Middle bookshelf.
 Issues ARE ALL individually catalogued, as there are so few of them, but with a marked irregularity in the number of articles of particular interest to family historians — as the Society embraces practical archaeology and the Middle Ages too.
 ADLHS have placed their searchable back-numbers online for their members, and you can join the Society at http://adlhs.org.uk/join.
 Not only do we index interesting articles, but each issue that we hold is indexed separately too (even if happens to contain no suitable articles).